Midwifery (Blended Learning) BSc

 Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
 Find out more at the Leeds for Life website.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
-Find out more at the Careers website.
+Find out more about Careers support.

 Study abroad and work placements